dayveedo1/dayveedo1/README.md

 # Hi, I'm Dave 👋

 Passionate Backend software engineer with a particular focus on Backend develompment using Java & SpringBoot, C# & .NET Core.
-You can find me creating videos on [iOS Academy](https://www.youtube.com/iOSAcademy).

 //- 🔭 Currently working on all things Apple – iOS, macOS, watchOS, tvOS
 - 🌱 Learning anything I can get my hands on!